aouraghse/Maze_Project/README.md

-This is our Readme file for the Mase procejt !
+This is our Readme file for the Mase project !

 Let's have fun :)